-Currently there are 14 listed treatments available to 9 different rare diseases which are funded via the Life Saving Drugs Program.
+Currently, there are 15 listed treatments available for 10 different rare diseases which are funded via the Life Saving Drugs Program.

 In order for a patient to qualify for funded treatment, they must meet a certain criteria and apply with support of their treating doctor.